ZHAW-Team-Toxic/PM4-Team-Toxic/frontier/assets/unpacked/README.md

-All images will be packed  in to on texture per subfolder.
+All images will be packed  in to one texture per subfolder.

 > [!CAUTION]